Chart Color Schemes

 Yarramundi - Londonderry's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Approximately 54% (~4,198 people) of the total population has private health cover, which is very high.
-The most common medical conditions in the area are asthma and arthritis, affecting 7.6 and 7.4% of residents respectively.
-A majority, 71.0%, declared themselves completely clear of medical ailments compared to 65.9% across Greater Sydney.
-The area has 14.8% (1,143 people) of residents aged 65 and over, which is lower than the 17.8% in Greater Sydney.
-Health outcomes among seniors are above average, broadly aligning with the general population's health profile.
+The prevalence of common health conditions is low across both younger and older age groups.
+Approximately 54% (around 4,198 people) have private health cover, which is a high rate.
+The most prevalent medical conditions are asthma and arthritis, affecting 7.6% and 7.4% of residents respectively.
+A total of 71.0% report being completely free from medical ailments, compared to 65.9% in Greater Sydney.
+There are 14.8% (1,143 people) aged 65 and over, which is lower than the 17.8% in Greater Sydney.
+Health outcomes among seniors are above average, aligning with the general population's health profile.

 Frequently Asked Questions - Health